What is the DMLC?

 Modern Standard Arabic (MSA) is the official language used in the Arab world in the Middle East and North Africa.
-It is the main language taught at schools, used by the government and the press alike.
-The Arabic alphabet includes 28 letters and is written from right to left.
-Moroccan Arabic is the variety of MSA that is only spoken in the Arabic-speaking areas in Morocco and can be to a large extent used in the Maghreb (Algeria, Tunisia and Libya).
+It is the main language taught at schools, used by the government and the press.
+Moroccan Arabic is the variety of MSA that is only spoken in the Arabic-speaking areas in Morocco and in the entire Maghreb Region (Algeria, Tunisia and Libya).
 While it has always been a spoken language, the number of Darija newspapers and magazines is greatly expanding using the MSA script, which we adopt in our Moroccan Darija classes.

 We offer language classes for all levels, Beginning, Intermediate and Advanced.

-- I have already taken Arabic classes, how can I make sure of my level?
+I have already taken Arabic classes, how do I know which level to enroll in?